top of page

 I’ve noticed over the years we’re all getting better at fooling fish.
 It’s an arms race.
 An unending amount of how to videos, books, magazines, not to mention just cumulative time on the water testing new techniques.
 It’s no longer that intimidating to start fly fishing and have success relatively quickly.
 I remember when I started.
 I bought a kit rod in high school, and some blue gill poppers.
 No YouTube to learn from.
 Certainly nobody in my family in the rural deep south hollers I grew up in had ever used one.
 Hell, I hadn’t seen one until I walked by it in a sporting goods store, with some cash burning a hole in my pocket.
 I had to figure it out on my own.
 Days and days went by before I could even figure out how to rig it properly, let alone cast the damn thing and catch something.
 Now, an angler can purchase and learn how to use a fly rod all from their fingertips in an afternoon.
 I wish modern newcomers to the sport could have the same struggles.
 They’re missing something special.
 That moment when, after weeks of trying to figure out how to cast on my own, it all came together and a whopper crappie destroyed my popper, is a moment I will never forget.

-As I think about it, I think that wading recreational anglers are less impactful than those in boats.
-But obviously they can help too.
-I just think that the category of angler who is having the most negative impact on fish through improper handling are us guides.
-We’re the ones in boats, being paid to put anglers on fish.
+As I think about it, wading recreational anglers are probably less impactful than those in boats when it comes to releasing fish in good condition.
+And the category of angler who is having the most negative impact on fish through improper handling are guides.
+Over the last decade here on the Upper Madison, guides have had a target on their backs from many directions, especially concerning recreational use management.
+Some warranted in my opinion.
+Others not.
+But in this case, we’re the ones in boats, being paid to put anglers on fish.
+In the summer, we make up over 70% of use.
 Wading anglers usually have nets, are already positioned in the water and so if the fish flops out of their hands or net, off they swim.

 For us, we net a fish, bring it in the boat, dodge a rock, untangle the leader from around my oar or neck, the fish is still flopping in the net…I reach in to grab it, hands dry because how am I supposed to wet my hands will all this chaos going on?
 I found the hook…damn, forgot to debarb it (Why do flies still come with barbs anyway?
 More on that in a second.).
 Now I’ve got to squeeze the fish a little more so it sits still.
 Grab my hemostats, where did they go?
 There they are, on the cooler.
-Tick tock, tick tock.
 Reach in, yank the hook.
 Oops, another boulder coming.
-Row away from that.
+Row away from that a second.
 What’s that, Bob, you want a picture?
 Uh, ok, uh Jim, grab Bob’s camera would ya?
 Meanwhile the fish is still flopping in the net.
 Ok, Bob, here ya go.
 Hand the fish to Bob, hands also dry.
 Bob holds the fish up.
-Squeezes hard to prevent escape.
 Say cheese!
-Oh shit, fish flops anyway, bangs on the bottom of the fiberglass boat.
+Oh shit, fish flops, bangs on the bottom of the fiberglass boat.
 Concussion protocol.
 Quickly reach, grab fish, toss fish back in the river several hundred yards from his holding spot.
 See ya later, on to the next one.

 Now, they obviously don’t all go that way.
+This is what I would consider a worst case scenario.
 But I think you’d be shocked at how many on a daily basis in guide boats DO go that way.
 And if it’s a whitefish?
-Oh man, the protocol I see so often is to reach in the net, grab it quick, dry hands remember, and squeeze the living shit out of it, because if you’ve ever handled a whitefish you know they get a little wiggly.
+Oh man, the protocol I see so often is to reach in the next grab it quick, dry hands remember, and squeeze the living shit out of it, because if you’ve ever handled a whitefish you know they get a little wiggly.
 Once the hook is removed they’re promptly disposed of.
 Sometimes with a championship level cornhole toss, 5 feet in the air.
 Splash.
 Not a second thought given.

+Again, not all guides struggle like this.
+But many do.
 We can do better.
-This is all terrible.
-And we guides are the biggest contributors to over handled or mishandled fish.
-I don't think it's a debate.
+In my opinion, we're obligated to do better.
+Too much of our attention is focused on putting fish in the net.
+I know, that's our job, but we're ignoring the cost of our neglect.
+And we guides are the biggest contributors to overhandled or mishandled fish.
+I just don't think that's debatable.
 We catch the most fish.
 Most of the time.
-And if you're a tight line guide reading this, you know how many fish you can put in the boat some days...
+And with the number of anglers skyrocketing on guided trips, combined with our improved catch rates, our fish are looking more and more like cyborgs because of all the mishandling.
 Again, our intentions aren’t bad.
 We’ve got a lot going on.
 A lot of pressure from anglers for photos of 12” fish.
 Rocks to dodge.
 It's hard to wet hands and row at the same time.
 On and on.
 But we can do better if we try.
 If we care enough.
 If we’re adamant enough.
 If we are clear at the start of each day about how handling fish is going to go.
 If we caution people that most of the time pictures on the boat aren’t going to be possible while also making sure that fish has the best chance of survival and we don’t go down like the Titanic on a boulder.
+Yes, I realize fishing is naturally a blood sport to some degree.
+That doesn't change my opinion at all on our obligation to treat our resources with the utmost respect.
 If we educate and teach anglers proper protocol.
 Maybe I need to keep a shallow bucket of water available to wet hands?
 Worth a try.
 The point is, we have the ability, knowledge, and audience to advocate for our fisheries and many times we just don’t, because it’s hard to do that day in and day out.

 The folks over at Keep Fish Wet do a fantastic job of promoting the use of science-based best practices to catch, handle, and release fish.
 According to them, (PhD's in fisheries, so they know a thing or ten about the topic) “science shows that even small changes in how an angler catches, handles, and releases a fish can have positive outcomes once that fish swims away.
 Not only does using best practices increase survival rates of fish, but it also helps fish return to their normal behavior as quickly as possible after release.
 Using best practices for catch-and-release is a quick and effective way to put conservation into practice.”